jdestefx/p3/README.md

     TODO
-        [ ] DIVINE ARB IS A SELF-TYPE THUS NOT CHECKING NETBOTS [ ] CHECK SPELL ENTRIES FOR COMBAT-ABILITIES AND WARN ACCORDINGLY [ ] INVESTIGATE PET HEALS BEING SPAMMED
+        [ ] DIVINE ARB IS A SELF-TYPE THUS NOT CHECKING NETBOTS [ ] INVESTIGATE PET HEALS BEING SPAMMED
         [ ] FIND A WAY TO DETECT FAILED INSTANT CLICK ITEMS (AON NOT STACKING WITH ILLUSION)